 We get the logic -- more blades = better shave, but it’s simply not true.
 More blades leads to irritation, specifically razor burn and ingrown hairs.
 TL;DR: Multi-blade razors often removed layers of skin causing razor burn.
 Or they cut the tip of the hair too sharply, causing it to curl back and grow inwards creating ingrown hairs, aka razor bumps.

 We love Alix Tunnel’s explanation of why a single-blade is better in this Refinery29 article, so I’m borrowing from that: “But a single-blade razor will never do you wrong like that.
 It'll cut off the hair bluntly in one pass — no catching or dragging.
 It won't clog, meaning less bacteria buildup.
 In fact, my skin has never been this clear and even-textured.”

 So maybe ladies are starting to return to the idea of a safety razor for women after all?
 Perhaps part of your hesitance is lack of knowledge about how to shave.
 Fear not, we’re here to share all the information you need to make the switch, including proper shaving technique!

 Developing the Proper Shaving Technique

 So, it’s all about technique, but don’t worry, it’s a simple one.
-The handle of the Oui Shave razor is weighted so you don’t have to apply pressure.
-After letting your hair get soft in a warm shower or bath, apply your (ideally all-natural) shaving oil and allow the razor to glide over the hair.
+The handle of our THE SINGLE Sensitive Skin Razor is weighted so you don’t have to apply pressure.
+After letting your hair get soft in a warm shower or bath, apply SUGARCOAT Moisturizing Shave Gel-to-Milk and allow the razor to glide over the hair.
 No pressing down, no pulling, no dragging - just a straight cut of the hair.

 A Safety Razor Designed For Women